0rgis/passGen/README.md

    python passGen.py
    ```

-7. When you're finished using PassGen, you can deactivate the virtual environment:
+7. When you're finished using passGen, you can deactivate the virtual environment:

    ```bash
    deactivate
    ```

-This setup allows you to keep PassGen and its dependencies isolated from other projects on your system.
+This setup allows you to keep passGen and its dependencies isolated from other projects on your system.

 ## Usage